Prepare for Arrival

-For those interested in maintaining a small storage space throughout the school year (for those with lots of luggage or other large items that might be inconvenient in a dorm room) and for everyone else to keep in mind for the spring, you may contact one of the following local storage facilities to investigate their offerings.
+For those interested in maintaining a small storage space throughout the school year (for those with lots of luggage or other large items that might be inconvenient in a dorm room), you may contact one of the following local storage facilities:

 3950 34th Street South

 PODS can be delivered on campus for mobile storage.